-Prerequisite: Resp Th 3 and Resp Th 6 with grades of C or better.
+Prerequisite: Resp Th 3 and Resp Th 6 with

+grades of C or better.

 Corequisite: Resp Th 7 and 8.
 Offered only in the Fall semester.
-Laboratory, 15 hours.
-This course includes laboratory and clin

 This course includes laboratory and clinical instruction in mechanical ventilation management and assessment.
 This is the 4rd clinical rotation with an emphasis on critical care and ventilator patients.
 The students will be evaluated for competency in applying current ventilator management and assessment skills in the laboratory and clinical setting.
 Invasive and noninvasive ventilation indications, parameters, strategies, weaning techniques, and hazards are presented.
 The acute treatment and clinical assessment of critical care ventilator patients are explained in detail and case presentations are discussed.